Are you tired of bobbin thread tension issues that ruin your sewing?

 Recognizing Random Loops

 To recognize random loops, start by checking the threading of your machine.
-Make sure that the thread is properly threaded through all the necessary guides and tension discs.
-Incorrect threading can cause the thread to become loose or uneven, resulting in random loops.
+Make sure the thread is through all the guides and tension discs.
+Incorrect threading can cause the thread to loosen or become uneven.
+This may result in random loops.
 Additionally, check the placement of the thread between the tension mechanism.
-The thread should be securely positioned between the tension discs to ensure proper tensioning.
+The thread must be securely between the tension discs.
+This will ensure proper tensioning.

-If you have confirmed that the threading and placement of the thread are correct, but random loops still persist, it may be necessary to adjust the bobbin tension.
+If the threading is correct but random loops persist, adjust the bobbin tension.
 Consult your machine’s manual for instructions on how to adjust the bobbin tension screw.
-By making slight adjustments to the tension, you can eliminate random loops and achieve balanced and precise stitching.
+Adjust the tension slightly.
+This will eliminate random loops and achieve balanced, precise stitching.

 Adjusting Bobbin Tension